httmako/spuria/README.md

 # Usage

-By default the application logs to stdout, listens on port 4870 and listens only on IP `127.0.0.1` (and only allows connections from `127.0.0.1`).
+By default the application logs to stdout, listens on port 4870 and listens only on IP `127.0.0.1`.
 The log is in the "logfmt" format, which can be parsed by Grafana Loki and other logging tools.
 To start it you have to provide a command to be executed.
 Examples: